 - Life outside the classroom affects life in the classroom.
 (Drugs, alcohol, promiscuity, abuse leads to failure.)
 Christian students do not drift away from Christ if they make time for church, make time for fellowship and make time for Christian service.

-- The Gospel is an offense.
+- The Gospel is offensive.
 People with academic authority will find you and your faith offensive.
 You need to learn not to be ashamed of the gospel.

 - The Gospel is defensible.
 Very smart people who are smarter than your professors believe the gospel.